jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 💻 **Add New Day**

-Adding a new date for the Data worksheet is easy with VBA usage.
+Adding a new date to the Data worksheet is easy with VBA usage.
 After clicking on the button, today's date is automatically added.
 What's more, the macro was created in a way that ensures that only the date and formulas are copied to the next day, while not duplicating the previous work amount values.

 <img width="370" height="279" alt="image" src="https://github.com/user-attachments/assets/57750589-b7c8-493f-b06c-512f7bdaa4aa" />

-💡 **Key Insight**
+💡 **Key Insights**

-Good quality work tools need to be based on an approach that involves minimum user input while allowing for complex calculations.
-With this tool I wanted to showcase that utilizing simple VBA scripts can help with creating a file that is easy to use for an end user while still providing advanced functionality.
+Good quality work tools need to be based on an approach that involves minimal user input while allowing for complex calculations.
+With this tool I wanted to showcase that utilizing simple VBA scripts can help with creating a file that is easy to use for the end user while still providing advanced functionality.
 Weighted productivity provides a more informative measure than task volume alone because different work types have different complexity levels.

 ✉ **---Contact me---**
 For any questions, please contact me at jakub.klinger1996@gmail.com.